appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 ## See also
-- [Configure Environment Variables](/getting-started/setup/instance-configuration/configure-using-environment-variables?current-platform=docker):Learn how to configure environment variables, which may be necessary when setting up TLS and Appsmith in Kubernetes.
+- [Configure Environment Variables](/getting-started/setup/instance-configuration/configure-using-environment-variables?current-platform=docker): Learn how to configure environment variables, which may be necessary when setting up TLS and Appsmith in Kubernetes.
 - [Configure HTTP/HTTPS Proxy](/getting-started/setup/instance-configuration/http-proxy): Setup HTTP/HTTPS proxy if required for your deployment while configuring TLS or managing network traffic.
 - [Configure TLS for Kubernetes](/getting-started/setup/instance-configuration/custom-domain/configure-tls): Learn how to set up TLS for Appsmith on Kubernetes.
 - [Install an SSL certificate on DigitalOcean](https://docs.digitalocean.com/support/how-do-i-install-an-ssl-certificate-on-a-droplet/): Follow this guide to configure SSL for your DigitalOcean Droplet.